 - Lead Assignment – Many sales teams first route leads to an inside sales representative to validate a prospect’s budget, authority, need, and timing before passing to a member of your outside sales team.
 This process often referred to as establishing BANT, may need to allow for exceptions in the case of targeted accounts.

-- Global lists – Now that you’re increasing focus on targeted accounts, you may want to consider revisiting any global or templated lists that would overwhelm your top prospects with content directed toward your more general audience.
+- Global lists – Now that you’re increasing focus on targeted accounts with more highly personalized content, you will want to revisit any global or templated audience lists that would overwhelm your top prospects with content directed toward your more general audience.
+Without revisiting your lists and marketing calendar, you’ll unintentionally inundate your target accounts.

 Activate your personalization strategy within your platform

-Now that you’re using your marketing automation platform to determine who to target and you’ve primed your instance for your new ABM strategy, you’re ready to start thinking about creating a channel and personalization mix around each tier of accounts.
+Now that you’re using your marketing automation platform to determine who to target and you’ve primed your instance for your new account-based marketing strategy, you’re ready to start thinking about creating a channel and personalization mix around each tier of accounts.

-At this phase, you’ll start to use your marketing automation and analytics platforms to evaluate channel performance and attribution to understand how to successfully engage your best customers.
+At this phase, you’ll start to use your marketing automation and analytics platforms to evaluate channel performance and attribution to understand how to successfully engage your targets based on what’s worked in acquiring your best customers.
 To determine the channels best suited for your new target account tiers, consider mixing in some new approaches with your tried and true channel mix.
-These new channels may be more difficult to scale and have a higher cost per lead but may be perfectly suited for your top tier accounts.
-High touch direct mail and interactive virtual events both are great examples of strategies that will help you stand out with target accounts.
+These new channels may be more difficult to scale and have a higher cost per lead but may be perfectly suited for your top-tier accounts.
+High-touch direct mail and interactive virtual or in-person events both are great examples of strategies that will help you stand out with target accounts.

 Create reports, dashboards, and subscriptions